IvanTheWonderful/Project-Hallway_Cafe/README.md

-# Red-Project-HallwayCafe
-This is our final project at Red Academy, which is done with a real client.
-The goal is to create a website based on design provided by UI/UX team.

 # Instruction on How to Add New Posts from Facebook
 	1. make a PUBLIC post in facebook.
 Only public posts can be used here
 	2. click the 3 dot button at the top right corner of the post